How to Prime a Pool Pump | Tips and Tricks

 Step 1.
 How to get the air out of a sand filter could not be easier than using the air relief valve on the pool filter.

 Step 2.
 Where is the air bleed valve on a pool filter?
-Look for your air bleed valve which you will probably find on top of the pool filter housing, often just below or behind your pressure gauge.
-With air in the system, the pressure gauge is unlikely to be showing a reading.
+Look for your pool filter bleeder valve, which you will probably find on top of the pool filter housing, often just below or behind your pressure gauge.
+The pressure gauge is unlikely to show a reading with air in the system.

 Step 3.
 With the pump running on the filter setting, slowly open the valve.
-If air is present in the filter housing you will hear air hissing out from the valve.
+If air is in the filter housing, you will hear air hissing from the valve.

 Step 4.
 Continue with the valve open until water starts to come out of the valve.

 Step 5.
-Close the air relief valve on the pool filter and that is the filter bled!
+Close the air relief valve on the pool filter, and that is why the filter bled!

 How do you know if there is air in the system?

-You may be able to see air by looking into the clear lid of your pool pump strainer housing.
-If you can see water flowing from the inlet into the pool pump basket then it is not full of water (obviously).
+You may see air by looking into the clear lid of your pool pump strainer housing.
+If you can see water flowing from the inlet into the pool pump basket, it is not full of water (obviously).

 How to get air out of pool pump basket?
-In most cases this air will work its way out as the pump runs.
+This air will usually work its way out as the pump runs.

-If you cannot see any water running then it is either completely full of water, so no air, or is completely full of air.
-If water is being pumped back into the pool then it cannot be full of air so it must be full of water!
+If you cannot see any water running, it is either full of water, so no air, or full of air.
+If water is being pumped back into the pool, it cannot be full of air, so it must be full of water!

-Your pool pump may be making a different noise (usually louder) than it does normally.
-It will do this when it is trying to pump air or just a small amount of water and air.
+• Your pool pump may be making a different noise (usually louder) than it normally does.
+It will do this when trying to pump air or just a small amount of water and air.

-There may be little or no water coming out of your pool outlets or waterfall if you have one even though the pump is operating on the filter or recirculate settings.
-This is probably going to be caused by an air lock in the system somewhere.
+• There may be little or no water coming out of your pool outlets or waterfall if you have one, even though the pump is operating on the filter or recirculate settings.
+This will probably be caused by an air lock in the system somewhere.

-If you are starting to vacuum you may have little or no suction.
+• If you start to vacuum, you may have little or no suction.
 This can be a sign that you have air in the system.
 It may clear on its own after a minute or two.

 Priming a pool pump when opening a pool

-If you have just filled your pool after emptying it for the winter then you may need to prime the pump and filtration system to purge it of air that will inevitably be there.
+If you have just filled your pool after emptying it for the winter, you may need to prime the pump and filtration system to purge it of air that will inevitably be there.

 This is a pretty straightforward operation and I do it this way: